Benefits of BCAA’s for Women

 - Valine has a stimulant effect on the body, it is important for muscle metabolism and helps regulate nitrogen balance within the muscle which is important for protein synthesis.
 It is also used by the muscle as an energy source.

-- Leucine helps increase protein synthesis which helps build and maintain lean muscle.
+- Leucine helps to increase protein synthesis which helps build and maintain lean muscle.
 Leucine is helpful for women who are dieting and want to maintain lean muscle mass while eliminating fat.

 Foods contain that high amounts of BCAA’s include: